Proposed Hoboken Food Hall Voted Down by Zoning Board

 ^ A map of the food hall – Photo credit: City of Hoboken Meeting Agenda + MVMK Architecture

+Before the project was voted down, Gary expressed his excitement for the plans.
 “We’re really excited about it.
 We think the community is as well.
-We’ll have to work with the Zoning Board to get the variances,” Gary said.
+We’ll have to work with the Zoning Board to get the variances,” Gary previously told The Hoboken Girl.
 “But this project will make life in Hoboken more interesting.
 It’s already interesting but this will add another element to why Hoboken is a great place to live.
 It will increase pedestrian traffic, and bike traffic.
 We think that’s a great lifestyle for the average Hoboken resident.”

 hoboken food hall